the-turing-way/the-turing-way/book/website/collaboration/remote-collab/remote-collab-conferences.md

 - Identify your target audience within your community and organisation
 - Invite community members to suggest ideas and collectively choose the most relevant theme
-- Identify a most suitable time zone and the duration of the event
+- Identify the most suitable time zone and the duration of the event
-- Use a standard time with link to different time zones (like [arewemeetingyet](arewemeetingyet.com)) when communicating about the event
+- Use a standard time with a link to different time zones (like [arewemeetingyet](arewemeetingyet.com)) when communicating about the event
 - Add the exact date, time, location (if any!) and choice of tool that will be used for communication

 ### Define timeline and invite applications